exakat/exakat/docs/Rules.rst

 ###############################

-Don't use ``$this`` as an argument while in the `'__construct() <http://php.net/manual/en/language.oop5.decon.php>`_.
+Don't use ``$this`` as an argument while in the `__construct() <http://php.net/manual/en/language.oop5.decon.php>`_.
 Until the constructor is finished, the object is not finished, and may be in an unstable state.
 Providing it to another code may lead to error.

 This is true when the receiving structure puts the incoming object immediately to work, and don't store it for later use.